martinapz/Pacman-Game/PROPOSAL.md

 3. Week 3:
 This week I will work on the ghost movements around the board.
-The ghosts will move randomly.
+The ghosts will move in the direction they are initially moving in, until they cannot, in which case they will move in a random direction.
 Additionally, I will implement the logic for the immunity tiles which means that the pacman does not need to worry about the ghost trying to eat it.

 4. Stretch goals:
 If possible, I would like to add a start screen for the user.
 I would also like to add multiple "levels" to the game, which would include new layout for the player.
-Additionally, I could add more details such as sounds to improve user experience.
+Additionally I would like to add an end screen.
+I would also like to add lives that the pacman has throughout the game and keep track of those for the user to see.